Roger Ebert: Death and legacy

-Four years before his death, Ebert wrote:

 On April 4, 2013, Ebert died at age 70 at a hospital in Chicago, shortly before he was set to return to his home and enter hospice care.

-Then-President Barack Obama wrote, "For a generation of Americans - and especially Chicagoans - Roger was the movies... [he could capture] the unique power of the movies to take us somewhere magical. ...
+President Barack Obama wrote, "For a generation of Americans — and especially Chicagoans — Roger was the movies... [he could capture] the unique power of the movies to take us somewhere magical. ...
 The movies won't be the same without Roger."
-Steven Spielberg stated that Ebert's "reviews went far deeper than simply thumbs up or thumbs down.
-He wrote with passion through a real knowledge of film and film history, and in doing so, helped many movies find their audiences. ...
-[He] put television criticism on the map."
 Martin Scorsese released a statement saying, "The death of Roger Ebert is an incalculable loss for movie culture and for film criticism.
-And it's a loss for me personally ... there was a professional distance between us, but then I could talk to him much more freely than I could to other critics.
+And it's a loss for me personally... there was a professional distance between us, but then I could talk to him much more freely than I could to other critics.
 Really, Roger was my friend.
 It's that simple."

-Robert Redford called Ebert "one of the great champions of freedom of artistic expression" and said, "His personal passion for cinema was boundless, and that is sure to be his legacy for generations to come."
-Christopher Nolan said of Ebert, "He never became jaded… even while bringing a very thoughtful critical eye."
+Steven Spielberg stated that Ebert's "reviews went far deeper than simply thumbs up or thumbs down.
+He wrote with passion through a real knowledge of film and film history, and in doing so, helped many movies find their audiences...
+[He] put television criticism on the map."
+Numerous celebrities paid tribute including Christopher Nolan, Oprah Winfrey, Steve Martin, Albert Brooks, Jason Reitman, Ron Howard, Darren Aronofsky, Larry King, Cameron Crowe, Werner Herzog, Howard Stern, Steve Carell, Stephen Fry, Diablo Cody, Anna Kendrick, Jimmy Kimmel, and Patton Oswalt.

 Michael Phillips of the Chicago Tribune recalled that "I came late to film criticism in Chicago, after writing about the theater.
 Roger loved the theater.
 His was a theatrical personality: a raconteur, a spinner of dinner-table stories, a man who was not shy about his accomplishments.
 But he made room in that theatrical, improbable, outsized life for others."
-Salon's Andrew O'Hehir wrote that "He's up there with Will Rogers, H. L. Mencken, A. J. Liebling and not too far short of Mark Twain as one of the great plainspoken commentators on American life."
-The Onion paid tribute to Ebert: "Roger Ebert Hails Human Existence As 'A Triumph'".
+Andrew O'Hehir of Salon wrote that "He's up there with Will Rogers, H. L. Mencken, A. J. Liebling and not too far short of Mark Twain as one of the great plainspoken commentators on American life."

+Peter Debruge wrote "Ebert's negative reviews were invariably his most entertaining, and yet, he never insulted those who found something to admire in lesser films.
+Instead, he hoped to enlighten readers, challenging them to think, while whetting their appetite for stronger work ...
+It's a testament to Ebert's gift that, after a life spent writing about film, he made us love the movies all the more. ...I’ve always suspected the reason he settled into this profession is that film reviews, as he wrote them, served as a Trojan horse for the delivery of bigger philosophical ideas, of which he had an inexhaustible supply to share."

+The Onion paid tribute to Ebert: "Calling the overall human existence 'poignant,' 'thought-provoking,' and 'a complete tour de force,' film critic Roger Ebert praised existence as 'an audacious and thrilling triumph.'...'At times brutally sad, yet surprisingly funny, and always completely honest, I wholeheartedly recommend existence.
+If you haven't experienced it yet, what are you waiting for?
+It is not to be missed.'
+Ebert later said that while human existence's running time was 'a little on the long side' it could have gone on much, much longer and he would have been perfectly happy."